Michael Brown

 Biography

-In 2014, I published an atlas of 129 galaxy spectral energy distributions, which will be used to improve measurements of galaxy distances, colours and luminosities.
-I am best known for my measurements of galaxy growth over cosmic time and how galaxies populate dark matter halos.
-A key result of these studies is that the most massive galaxies grow relatively slowly and that the relationship between stellar mass and dark matter mass evolves very little over billions of years.
+I am best known for my measurements of galaxy growth over cosmic time, how galaxies populate dark matter halos and the spectral enegy distributions of galaxies and active galactic nucleii.
+One of the most significant outcomes of my research is finding that the most massive galaxies grow relatively slowly and that the relationship between stellar mass and dark matter mass evolves very little over billions of years.

 My students and postdoctoral fellows are currently measuring how galaxies grow over cosmic time, how the formation of stars within galaxies depends on environment, when AGNs are found within particular galaxy populations and the dependence of star formation on dark matter halo properties.
 If you are interested in PhD studies in astrophysics at Monash University or postdoctoral fellowship opportunities, do not hesitate to contact me.